PrefectHQ/prefect/docs/core/advanced_tutorials/using-result-handlers.md

 gs://prefect_results/2020/2/24/a07dd6c1-837d-4925-be46-3b525be57779.prefect_result
 ```

-If you are using Prefect Cloud, you can see that this metadata from the "safe value" is also stored by the scheduler and exposed in the UI:
+If you are using Prefect Cloud, you can see that this metadata from the "safe value" is also stored and exposed in the UI:

 ![Task Detail with GCS Result.safe_value showing](/result-stored-in-cloud-UI-gcshandler.png)